flutter-package/images_picker/README.md

 # images_picker

-Flutter plugin for selecting images/videos from the Android and iOS image library, and taking pictures/videos with the camera
+Flutter plugin for selecting images/videos from the Android and iOS image library, and taking pictures/videos with the camera,save image/video to album/gallery

 ios(10+): [ZLPhotoBrowser](https://github.com/longitachi/ZLPhotoBrowser)

 android(21+): [PictureSelector](https://github.com/LuckSiege/PictureSelector)

-This plugin is learn from [lisen87/image_pickers](https://github.com/lisen87/image_pickers)

 ### Support
 - pick multiple images/videos from photo album (wechat style)
 - use camera to take image/video
 - crop images with custom aspectRatio
 - compress images with quality/maxSize
+- save image/video to album/gallery
 - localizations currently support english,chinese,japanese(more for android)
 > Don't need to set localizations,the plugin will follow system